 Tanna is over 500 kilometres away from Port Vila and Iaulium found the plane journey hard.
 She was a bit confused and scared when boarding.
 It was the same at the other end, even going into the eye clinic.

 Ialium had cataracts in both eyes and so had two operations over two days.
 The day after, she was a different lady.
 When the doctors removed her bandage, her face lit up.
 She couldn’t stop beaming.
 She held her hands aloft.

 After a few minutes, she tried to walk alone.
 Nervously she got up and put one foot in front of the other, then she laughed and looked at us all.
 She could walk by herself!

 “I am so happy.
 I can see now.
 I feel so much joy.
 I can see the chair.
 I can see the floor.
 The bench.
 I can’t believe it.
 It’s a miracle.”

 Iauilim’s story, and the six others who travelled from Tanna with her, are not unique.
-There are too many people across the Pacific in need of urgent eye-care who just cannot access it because of their remote location and lack of nearby eye-care services.
+Many people across the Pacific need urgent eye care but cannot access it because of their remote location and lack of nearby eye-care services.

 Our supporters mean we can train local eye doctors and nurses, like David, who go back into their communities and provide essential eye care, giving people in the Pacific back their sight and their independence.